coleslaw-org/coleslaw/docs/hacking.md

 ## Areas for Improvement

+### Simplify Config Handling?

+Right now we expect .coleslawrc to be in the user's home directory by default.
+It would be interesting if we expected the .coleslawrc to be in the blog repo instead.
+Each blog would be responsible for its own configuration so we could simplify `load-config` drastically.
+Finally, we could check for the config in the home directory as a last option to remain backwards compatible.

 ### New Content Type: Shouts!

 I've also toyed with the idea of a content type called a SHOUT, which